 - Abundant agricultural and forestry resources

-- Active reform policy (business climate, public finances, social security)
+- Active reform policy (business environment, public finances, social security coverage)

-- Member of Mercosur, favoured trading relations with the EU and the US
+- Member of Mercosur, preferential trade relations with the EU and the United States

 - Inadequate transport infrastructure